Tanque Argentino Mediano: Production

-Export and combat history
+Export and operational history

+The TAM vehicle family has never seen combat, although it has been deployed on peacekeeping operations.
+A number of countries have considered acquiring the vehicles, although none have ever been exported.

-The TAM has never been exported, although a number of nations were interested in buying it.
-In 1981, Malaysia signed a contract for 102 vehicles of the TAM family, including the tank, VCTP and VCRT (renaming these Lion, Tiger and Elephant, respectively).
-None of these vehicles were delivered and Malaysia chose instead to procure Poland's PT-91.
-In mid-1983, Peru established a contract for 80 TAMs.
+In 1981, even before the TAM entered service with Argentina, Malaysia signed a contract with the TAMSE company for 102 vehicles, comprising the TAM and its VCTP and VCRT derivatives, which would have been known in Malaysian service as the Lion, Tiger and Elephant, respectively.
+For a variety of factors, none of these vehicles could be delivered as scheduled and the order was cancelled.
+(Malaysia chose instead to procure Poland's PT-91.)

+The TAM had not entered service in Argentina when the Malvinas/Falklands War of 1982 began.
+The Argentine Army did not deploy its existing AMX-13 tanks, deeming them unsuited to the boggy off-road conditions in the Malvinas Islands.
+Panhard AML armoured cars were deployed, for on-road fire support.

+In mid-1983, Peru placed a contract for 80 TAMs.
 Due to budgetary problems the order was canceled after 20 tanks had been completed.
 A similar order was established by Panama in 1984, and was canceled as well.
-In 1989 the TAM competed in a tank procurement order from Ecuador, alongside the American Stingray light tank, the Austrian SK-105 Kürassier and the French AMX-13-105 light tank.
+In 1989 the TAM competed in a tank procurement order from Ecuador, alongside the US Stingray light tank, the Austrian SK-105 Kürassier and the French AMX-13.
 The TAM achieved 950 out of 1,000 points, while its closest competitor earned 750 points, but in the end Ecuador did not procure any of the vehicles presented.

-In the Middle East, both Iran and Saudi Arabia expressed interest in the TAM.
-The Iranian deal fell through after Saudi Arabia and Iraq successfully appealed to Germany to cancel the order.
-TAMSE attempted to sell 60 tanks through a Panamanian company, Agrometal, offering this company a commission worth 10% of the contract's price.
-This failed when TAMSE lowered the price of the vehicles, angering the Iranian government, which subsequently canceled the offer.
+In the Middle East, both Saudi Arabia and Iran expressed interest in the TAM.
+The Saudi Arabian deal was scrapped after Israel successfully appealed to Germany to block the use of its technology.
+The Iranian deal also fell through after both Iraq and Saudi Arabia appealed to Germany.
+TAMSE subsequently attempted to sell 60 already completed vehicles to Iran, using a Panamanian company, Agrometal, as an intermediary – the company was to receive a 10% commission.
+After TAMSE reduced the price of the vehicles, the Iranian government lost confidence in the deal and canceled it.

-The Saudi Arabian deal was scrapped when Israel appealed to Germany to cancel the order.
-Failing to export the tank, the Argentine government closed the TAMSE fabrication plant in 1995.

-The TAM did not participate in the Falklands War, as it had not entered service before the end of the conflict.

-Seventeen VCTPs were deployed with an Argentine battalion to Yugoslavia during United Nations peacekeeping operations.
+During the 1990s, an Argentine battalion deployed to Yugoslavia as part of United Nations peacekeeping operations was accompanied by 17 VCTPs.

+In 1995, with no further export orders likely, the Argentine government permanently halted production and the factory was closed.